weiju/mahatma68k/README.md

-Mahatma68k is a Motorola 68000 emulator library written in Java and Ruby.
+# Mahatma68k is a Motorola 68000 emulator library written in Java and Ruby.

+## Introduction

 "Mahatma" means "Great Soul", which fits well to the fact that the 68000 used to be power some of the greatest computers of all time: e.g.
 Amiga, Atari ST, Apple Macintosh, SGI IRIS, NeXT...
 These all were considered dream machines in the mid-eighties, before the rise of the PC as we know it today.

 I have to admit it - I always loved 680x0 powered computers, they had personality and soul, something I miss in today's machines, which